Far North group ‘strikes a nerve’ with election questions

 As of this week, more than 60 questions had been submitted.

-One of the initiative’s organisers, John Kenderline, said widespread disillusionment was apparent to him.
+One of the initiative’s organisers, John Kenderdine, said widespread disillusionment was apparent to him.

 “Everywhere I Iook and everybody I talk to, people are concerned.